UPPAbaby Cruz v2 Review

-UPPAbaby is an American company with a decade plus worth of stroller savvy under their belts.
-They find inspiration in every day life and work to design baby products that make life easier and fun.
-UPPAbaby offers a variety of stroller styles and an award-winning car seat, the UPPAbaby Mesa.
+UPPAbaby is an American company with a decade-plus worth of stroller savvy under their belts.
+They find inspiration in everyday life and work to design baby products that make life easier and fun, such as a variety of stroller styles, including umbrella strollers and top-ranked double strollers.

 Ease of Use

-The Cruz v is one of the easiest options in the review to use with features that are intuitive or work better than the competition.
+The Cruz v is one of the easiest options in the top-ranked full-size strollers to use with features that are intuitive or work better than the competition.

 Fold and Unfold

-The canopy non the v2 is even more impressive than the previous Cruz which was the best in the bunch.
-This canopy has a zip open extension panel, two peek a boo windows, and is large enough to cover almost down to the passenger's knees.
+The canopy on the v2 is even more impressive than the previous Cruz, which was the best in the bunch.
+This canopy has a zip-open extension panel, two peek-a-boo windows, and is large enough to cover almost down to the passenger's knees.
 It is UPF 50+ and has mesh for additional airflow on hot days.